adriantich/DnoisE/README.md

 ## __An open source parallelizable alternative to Unoise__
 by Adrià Antich (CEAB-CSIC, Center of Advanced Studies of Blanes)

-Here we present a new program to denoise sequence data sets from Illumina using parameter d (distance) corrected (optionally) according to the entropy of each codon position.
+Here we present a new program to denoise sequence data sets from Illumina using a distance parameter d corrected (optionally) according to the entropy of each codon position.
 DnoisE is a denoising software that uses the Unoise algorithm (Edgar 2016) to detect incorrect sequences from PCR and sequencing errors.
 The incorrect (“daughter”) sequences are merged with the correct “mother” sequence.
 For coding sequences where the entropy of each codon position is highly variable, a correction is advisable to avoid merging correct sequences that have changes in position 3 of the codons (highly variable in nature).
 DnoisE has been tested with the Leray fragment of the COI barcode region in Antich et al. (2021).

 Pros of DnoisE versus Unoise:

 1 - DnoisE can weight distances depending on the codon position of nucleotides where changes occur, based on entropy values of each codon position or any other user-settable measure of variability.

 2 - DnoisE algorithm is parallelizable leading to high computational speed depending on computational hardware.
 It is a very good option if a multicore computer is available.

-3 - DnoisE is written in Python3 and open access which makes it user customizable.
+3 - DnoisE is written in Python3 and open access, which makes it user customizable.

 4 - It accepts both .csv, .fasta and .fastq input files and can return .csv and .fasta file-types too.

-5 - DnoisE allows the user to choose among three joining method.
+5 - DnoisE allows the user to choose among three joining methods.
 Following Edgar's equation (beta(d)=.5^(alpha\*d+1)), the Unoise algorithm joins incorrect “daughter” sequences to the most abundant “mother” sequence with which they have an abundance ratio below beta(d).
 From our point of view this can lead to over-joining of sequences to the most abundant ones.
 Our algorithm returns two extra types of joining criteria outputs.
 For a given sequence, all potential “mothers” that satisfy the condition abundance skew ratio<beta(d) are stored.
 We then choose the correct “mother” as (1) the one having the lowest skew ratio with the potential “daughter” (ratio criterion, corresponding to the original Unoise formulation); (2) the “mother” with which it has the lowest d (distance criterion), or (3) the “mother” for which the skew abundance ratio divided by beta(d) is the lowest (ratio_distance criterion).
 These criteria are short-named r, d, and r_d criteria.

 ### __INSTALLING DnoisE__

 DnoisE depends on the following software:

 * Python3.6
-* C++ (for Levenshtein module)
+* C (for Levenshtein module)
 * R
 * bash